 Statue of Zeus, Greece

-The statue of Zeus in Olympia, Greece was reportedly one of the most beautiful sculptures in the world.
-The 43 foot tall statue of Zeus was built around 435 BCE and belonged in the temple of Zeus.
-The sculpture itself was decorated to have skin made from ivory and adorned with a cape made of gold, standing on a thick wooden frame.
-Ebony and precious stones were also incorporated into the design by the famous sculptor Phidias.
+The statue of Zeus in Olympia, Greece, was reportedly one of the most beautiful sculptures in the world.
+The 43-foot tall statue of Zeus was built around 435 BCE, housed in the temple of Zeus.
+The sculpture had skin carved from ivory and embellished with a cape of gold, standing on a solid wooden frame.
+Ebony and precious stones were incorporated into the design by the famous sculptor Phidias.
 The statue of Zeus was later destroyed in the 5th or 6th century AD when the pagan religion was banned.

 The Great Pyramid of Giza, Egypt

-Last but not least, we come to one of the largest structures the world has ever seen.
-Remarkably, this is the only one of the ancient wonders which still stands today.
-Built around 2550 BCE, the Great Pyramid of Giza is the largest pyramid ever built, standing at a crazy 147 meters high.
-This colossal structure is mysterious to say the least, hiding a world of secrets within its thick walls.
-Architects and historians from all over the world have been studying, testing and hypothesising these pyramids for years.
+Last but not least, we come to one of the most significant structures the world has ever seen.
+The only one of the ancient wonders which still stands.
+Built around 2550 BCE, the Great Pyramid of Giza is the largest pyramid ever built, standing at an unbelievable 147 meters high.
+This immense structure is mysterious, to say the least, hiding a world of secrets within its impenetrable walls.
+Architects and historians from all over the world have been examining and scrutinising these pyramids for years.
 Trying to figure out how they came to be, why, and what is inside.
-Yet, we still don’t have definitive answers.
+Yet, we still don’t have answers.

-Made from 2.3 million stone blocks (each weighing 13 tonnes!) it’s incredible that it only took 20 years to build.
-And with the perfect symmetry, the hidden entrances, the sheer magnitude of it, we are still in awe.
-What is truly incredible though is that we are still discovering things about the pyramids.
-Only a few years ago a recent discovery of huge void is still under investigation.
-But what is it?
-We can only guess as no one has been able to reach it yet!
+Made from 2.3 million stone blocks (each weighing 13 tonnes) it’s unbelievable that it only took 20 years to build.
+And with its perfect symmetry, hidden entrances, and the sheer magnitude of it, we are still in awe.
+But did you know that we are still discovering things about the pyramids?
+Only a few years ago, scientists discovered an enormous void that they’ve not managed to reach.
+It’s still under investigation.

 If you fancy visiting some of these ancient sites to see the locations for the 7 ancient wonders of the world yourself, then take a look at our tours to Egypt and Turkey.
 All of our tours to Egypt visit the Great Pyramid of Giza, but if there’s a few sites which we don’t cover, why not add on a couple of days after the tour, or if you want a more personalised experience, go tailor-made!